 ADHD in Children

-There are studies that suggest that at least some children thought to suffer from ADHD are misdiagnosed and actually just suffering from sleep difficulties or disorders, such as obstructed breathing or simply an insufficient amount sleep each night.
-There are even some theorizing that ADHD itself may be a sleep order.
-The confusion is not hard to understand; many sleep problems in children have symptoms that are similar to those that characterize ADHD, including hyperactivity and inattentiveness.
-This is because children behave differently when they’re sleepy, as opposed to the usual markers we look for in adults.
-Grownups will appear tired and sluggish, but sleepy children usually overcompensate and go the other direction; displaying extreme moodiness, aggression and physical activity when they feel sleepiness closing in on them.
+Children behave differently when they’re sleepy, as opposed to the usual markers we look for in adults.
+Grownups will appear tired and sluggish.
+Sleepy children usually overcompensate and go the other direction; displaying extreme moodiness, aggression and physical activity when they feel sleepiness closing in on them.

 ADHD in Adults

 ADHD in adults is also commonly accompanied by sleep problems, although again the possibility of misdiagnosis is present.
-Combined with a lack of academic attention—ADHD is often studied in children, though studies involving adults do exist—symptom overlaps can confuse even the best mental health professionals.
-ADHD and sleep problems like hypersomnia and narcolepsy share more than a few recognizable symptoms.
+Symptom overlaps can confuse even the best mental health professionals.
+ADHD and sleep problems like hypersomnia and narcolepsy share more than a few recognizable markers.

 How Does ADHD Affect Sleep?

 In children, this problem presents itself as something called bedtime resistance.
-Parents are familiar with the typical whining and complaining of a child that doesn’t want to go to bed yet, but with ADHD this struggle intensifies and likely occurs more frequently.
-I can take over an hour to get children with ADHD to settle down and finally get some rest.
+Parents will be familiar with the typical whining and complaining of a child that doesn’t want to go to bed yet.
+With ADHD, this struggle intensifies and likely occurs more frequently.
+It can take over an hour to get children with ADHD to settle down and finally get some rest.

-When people with ADHD finally do drift off, their sleep is often not the best quality.
-Tossing and turning are common due to a number of actual conditions and disorders that can make it physically impossible for them to sleep soundly: periodic limb movement disorder (PLMD); restless legs syndrome (RLS); and sleep disordered breathing (SDB), particularly excessive snoring, mouth breathing, and sleep apnea.
-Because of these conditions, they routinely wake up as tired and exhausted as they were when they fell asleep.
+When people with ADHD finally do drift off, a number of conditions can make it physically impossible for them to sleep soundly, most notably: periodic limb movements in sleep (PLMS), restless legs syndrome (RLS), and sleep disordered breathing (SDB).
+Because of one or more of these, ADHD-afflicted people can routinely get poor quality sleep.
+They may wake up as tired and exhausted as they were when they fell asleep.

 Children with ADHD tend to have more severe symptoms the less sleep they get.
-It just makes more sense; even adults without ADHD understand the lack of focus and alertness that comes with poor sleep quality.
-In some cases of children with ADHD, treating the sleep problems observed—instead of the ADHD—may result in the dramatic decrease of issues inattentiveness and hyperactivity, if not outright elimination of symptoms.
+It just makes more sense!
+Even adults without ADHD understand the lack of focus and alertness that comes with poor sleep quality.
+In some cases, treating the sleep problems observed—instead of the ADHD—may result in the dramatic decrease of issues inattentiveness and hyperactivity, if not outright elimination of symptoms.

 This doesn’t really need an extensive explanation.
 Poor sleep makes for a poor awakenings.
 When people sleep later than they should and don’t adjust their waking time, they will find it difficult to get out of bed.
 This likely accounts for the feeling of tiredness and daytime sleepiness most people with ADHD feel throughout the day.